tj-wells/coti-docker-method/README.md

 This method also provides:

 - Automatic A+ rated SSL certificates
-- Easy upgrades to new Coti node releases
+- Easy (one-line) upgrades to new Coti node releases

 The video below shows an example of the logs produced when launching a Coti node with Docker: